-From playing on the “SC” Boardwalk in summer to apple picking in the fall, some of the best family vacations south of San Francisco happen in seaside, surfing-crazed Santa Cruz.
+From playing on the “SC” Boardwalk in summer to apple picking in the fall, some of the best family vacations happen when you do Santa Cruz with kids.

-Summer Lovin’ Sun & Sand on the Historic Beach Boardwalk
+Summer Lovin’ Sun & Sand on the Historic Santa Cruz Beach Boardwalk

-To enhance the nostalgia, the Santa Cruz Beach Boardwalk has been a leader in the midway preservation movement and is a designated California Historic Landmark.
-The terrific rattling Giant Dipper wooden coaster turned 90 in 2014.
+To enhance the nostalgia, the SC Beach Boardwalk has been a leader in the midway preservation movement and is a designated California Historic Landmark.
+The terrific rattling Giant Dipper wooden coaster will turn 100 in 2024.
 Classic toddler rides are clustered at the south end of the Boardwalk.
 Their landmarked Looff carousel dates to 1911.
 Don’t let teens scoff at riding the carousel — adults scramble for the outermost row of horses so they can grab silver rings dispensed at the carousel’s edge to throw at a big laughing clown face.
 Sounds crazy but really fun!

 We liked the mellow, lay-on-your-belly Cliff Hanger for its ocean views and the delightful, grandparent-friendly Sky Glider cable car.
-Be sure to check out the boardwalk’s newest rides and attractions, the thrilling Undertow coaster, Desperadores, and the pretty Sea Swings.
+Be sure to check out the boardwalk’s newest rides and attractions like the 65′ Shockwave rotating on a disk.
+Loggers Revenge is a fun water ride for hot days.
+Thrill to Undertow coaster, Desperadores, and the pretty Sea Swings.
 The 36-foot-tall carousel swing carries 64 riders through the sky overlooking the Monterey Bay.
-“Desperados” offers a different and unique experience as an interactive arcade-style game; 16 players sit atop moving saddles and aim to capture “the bad guys” after being trained by the “Sheriff” on how to use the weapons.
+Desperados offers a different and unique experience as an interactive arcade-style game; 16 players sit atop moving saddles and aim to capture “the bad guys” after being trained by the “Sheriff” on how to use the weapons.
 Here’s a quick preview as the Beach Boardwalk turns 110.

 Don’t miss it.
 This place is a foolproof hit for kids of many ages and good for several hours of fun.
 It’s open daily from Memorial through Labor Day, and during weekends in spring and fall.

-Still a respected figure in the industry and owner of successful surf shops, the 90-year-old favorite son has been honored with a wonderful new O’Neill Photo Mural just beneath the Santa Cruz Dream Inn Hotel at the north end of town.
-Don’t miss it and, if you’re really into surfing, grab a local craft beer or Pinot Noir at the hotel’s O’Neills Bar, also decorated with memorabilia from his storied career.
+A respected figure in the industry and owner of successful surf shops, the town’s favorite son died in 2017 and is honored with a wonderful O’Neill Photo Mural just beneath the Santa Cruz Dream Inn Hotel at the north end of town.
+Don’t miss it and, if you’re really into surfing, grab a local craft beer or Pinot Noir at the hotel’s Jack O’Neill Bar, also decorated with memorabilia from his storied career.

 As if in its shadow, there’s the Club Ed Surf School located on Cowell Beach — a favorite learning place for surfers — north of the Santa Cruz Wharf.
 Club Ed is probably for your teens, though they claim to have taught everyone from age 3 to age 70.
 Their instructor told us that 95% of students will actually stand up on a board in a two-hour introductory lesson.
 By the way, there’s a tiny, private Santa Cruz Surfing Museum in a lighthouse a bit farther down the coast.
 Inland, there are several picturesque hiking trails along the Pacific bluffs.